meowoid/ProfileManager/docs/README.md

 ## Profile Manager Documentation

-### Using the Library
+## Storing Data

-Add the library to your to your project.
 The profile data store singleton is accessed like this:

 ```
 ProfileDataStore profileManager = ProfileDataStore.getInstance(context);